Safety Switches Around Brisbane

 - Four/two pole safety switch (shown in the above pictures in the middle and right) they are used to protect single or multiple circuits.

 Why does Just-In Time Electrical recommend safety switch circuit breakers / RCBO’s?
 We have been in the electrical industry for years and have seen many switchboards and been out to many fault jobs.
 We can say hand on heart that safety switch circuit breakers offer a better level of discrimination under a fault situation as only the circuit it is protecting is affected.
 This reduces the affect and also aids in location of the fault by the homeowner/electrician.
 Although by the rule book you can use a standard safety switch to protect multiple circuits it means under fault conditions you will loose power to all three circuits protected.
+Safety switch circuit breaker protection gives you the best of both worlds protecting cable and appliances from the damage during a short or overload fault but also protect persons from electric shock if they come into contact with live parts.

 Get the protection your local Brisbane Electrician has – Safety switch circuit breakers!